 Teachers will plan history using the newly developed progression of skills document which will allow children to build upon prior knowledge and understanding.
 Knowledge organisers will be developed and introduced for teachers and pupils to use for each topic for reference and assessment purposes.
 They will map out the knowledge, vocabulary and skills needed to master the concepts.

-In KS2, the history curriculum is organised so that children learn about local or recent historical events or societies in the autumn term, they then move on to British history in the spring term before learning about an international or ancient civilisation or event in the summer term.
+In classes 6,7,8 and 9, the history curriculum is organised so that children learn about local or recent historical events or societies in the autumn term, they then move on to British history in the spring term before learning about an international or ancient civilisation or event in the summer term.

 Due to mixed classes, there are two cycles for classes 2, 3, 6, 7, 8 and 9 to ensure that all children are taught all of the history objectives in their journey throughout key stage 1 and key stage 2.